No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

-This easy, simple, and free coping method is a win for both parent and child.
+Deep Breathing For Kids is an easy, simple, and free coping method–a win for both parent and child.

-This exercise involves body relaxation as well as self-compassion by teaching children “the turtle,” a body position that promotes feelings of calm and safety.
+In a Nutshell involves body relaxation as well as self-compassion by teaching children to do the “nutshell” a body position that promotes feelings of calm and safety.

 Parents or guardians can encourage their children to practice this exercise frequently in order to feel better.